Learning in the Recurrent State: Gradient Descent with Linear Recurrent Networks: Inductive bias for ICL in LRNNs

+Here $\mA$ is a diagonal recurrent gate with the same shape as $\mZ_t$, $\mQ\in\R^{w\times w}$ contains the cross-product weights, $\vq\in\R^w$ selects the query column, and $\beta$ is a scalar readout coefficient.
+When training models with this architecture, the learnable objects are the local-token embeddings, $\mQ$, $\vq$, and the diagonal recurrent/readout scalars; the constructive proofs fix these objects to the values specified above.
+Optional MLP layers are used only for the non-linear and classification extensions. \end{definition} The construction lets the LRNN perform gradient descent on an arbitrary-dimensional linear prediction task.
+With constant window size, the multivariate regression construction uses a matrix recurrent state and diagonal gates whose learned degrees of freedom scale as $\mathcal{O}(f^2)$.
+When training GRIL on ICL tasks, we randomly initialize and optimize these parameters using mean-squared error.
+A schematic of the implemented block, including the window and cross-product branches, is shown in Figure~\ref{appendix:fig:framework}.

-The recurrent state of the SSM is $2$-dimensional as Eq.~\ref{eq:ssm} shows, and as is common in most recently proposed SSMs~\citep{dao_transformers_2024}.
-The input to the recurrent network is a sum of outer products over a sliding window, which is a key difference from existing linear self-attention and SSM variants in literature.
-As in the 1-dimensional case, the sliding window input-gating, $\mC \mQ \mC^T$, is key for making the SSM learn (in-context) an implicit (linear) regression model.
+The recurrent state is matrix-valued, as in Eq.~\ref{eq:ssm}, matching the form used by many recent LRNN and SSM variants~\citep{dao_transformers_2024}.
+The key distinction from linear self-attention and standard SSM variants is that the recurrent input is a sum of outer products over a local window.
+As in the scalar case, the sliding-window cross-product in Eq.~\ref{eq:window-cross-product} is what lets the LRNN fit a task-specific regression model in context.